mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ```

 !!! note "Info"
-    This representation may not fully capture the generator's power output behavior due to the tradeoff between active and reactive power outputs.
-JuliaGrid can incorporate this tradeoff in its optimization model.
+    This representation may not fully capture the generator's power output behavior due to the trade-off between active and reactive power outputs.
+JuliaGrid can incorporate this trade-off in its optimization model.
 For more information, see the tutorial on [Power Capability Constraints](@ref ACPowerCapabilityConstraintsTutorials).

 ---